Giga-tronics Inc. (GIGA) CEO John Regazzi on Q4 2020 Results - Earnings Call Transcript

 The upgrade was completed on schedule, but the shutdown pushed the planned shipments into the first quarter of the following fiscal year, meaning the current quarter.
 Second, the complete closure of our California and New Hampshire facilities delayed our ability to fulfill as much of our EW test backlog as planned, as well as stopping all other revenue generating activity within the company's two businesses.

 As a result, our fourth quarter revenue, cash flow and profitability were lower than our plan.
-Fortunately, our shutdown was relatively short as we were subsequently deemed in the central business by the Department of Homeland Security due to our defense contracts.
+Fortunately, our shutdown was relatively short as we were subsequently deemed an essential business by the Department of Homeland Security due to our defense contracts.
 Nevertheless, we made the decision to apply for and accept an SBA loan under the payroll protection program to help us absorb the shocks relating to this unexpected business disruption.

 While we are accounting for this as a traditional loan, the company believes the majority of the principal will qualify for forgiveness.
 Although we have now resumed production activities, we are not yet able to run at full capacity, due to the fact that some of our suppliers have also been affected by shutdown orders, and they too are in the process of catching up.
 We expect this situation to largely be resolved by the end of the current quarter.